-Work Opportunities For Young People Build Their Skills
+Work Opportunities For Young People to Build Their Skills

 Young people need access to job and professional development opportunities to build skills and prepare for their post-high school lives.
 We believe that young people also deserve to be paid for their work and ideas.
 Maine employers struggle to find workers with in-demand skills and competencies, and at the same time work-eligible youth are often unable to find meaningful skill-building employment experiences.
 MYAN partners with organizations and supports programs that increase access to employment and internship opportunities for all young people.
 We compensate young people engaged in internships, leadership activities and research projects.